WASP-71

+WASP-71, also named Mpingo, is an ordinary star with a close-orbiting planetary companion in the equatorial constellation of Cetus.
+With an apparent visual magnitude of 10.56, it is too faint to be visible to the naked eye.
+This star is located at a distance of 1,160 light-years based on parallax measurements, and is drifting further away with a heliocentric radial velocity of 7.7 km/s.

-BD+00 316, also known as WASP-71 since 2019, is an F-class main sequence star about 1200 light-years away.
-The star is younger than the Sun at approximately 3.6 billion years, yet is already close to leaving the main sequence.
+This is classified as an F-type star with a stellar classification of F8.
+It is more than double the diameter of the Sun with 1.5 times the Sun's mass.
+The star is younger than the Sun at about 3.6 billion years, yet is already evolving away from the main sequence.
 BD+00 316 is enriched in heavy elements, having 140% of the solar abundance of iron.
 Imaging surveys in 2015 and 2020 failed to find any stellar companions for BD+00 316.

+Nomenclature

+The designation WASP-71 comes from the Wide Angle Search for Planets and has been used since 2012; BD+00 316 is the stellar identifier from the Bonner Durchmusterung catalogue.

-The star was named Mpingo by Tanzanian amateur astronomers in 2020 as part of the NameExoWorlds contest.
+The star was named Mpingo by Tanzanian amateur astronomers in 2020 as part of the NameExoWorlds contest, after the mpingo tree (Dalbergia melanoxylon) whose wood is a type of ebony used in musical instruments.

 Planetary system

-In 2012 a transiting superjovian planet b was detected on a tight, circular orbit.
+In 2012 a transiting superjovian planet, designated WASP-71b, was detected on a tight, circular orbit.
 The planetary orbit is well aligned with the equatorial plane of the star, the misalignment angle being equal to −1.9°.
-Its equilibrium temperature is 2016.1 K.
+Its equilibrium temperature is 2,016.1 K.

-The planet was named Tanzanite by Tanzanian amateur astronomers in 2020 as part of the NameExoWorlds contest.
+The planet was named Tanzanite by Tanzanian amateur astronomers in 2020 as part of the NameExoWorlds contest, after the mineral also known as tanzanite.